doki-nordic/nrfxlib-1/nrf_rpc/doc/architecture.rst

    :align: center

 Events always reserve a new thread from remote thread pool.
-It is dangerous to send a lot of events one after another because each event will reserve a new thread, so the thread pool may be consumed entirely.
+Special attention is required when sending multiple events one after another, because each event will reserve a new thread.
+Sending events too fast may consume entire thread pool and as the result block all the outgoing commands and events.
 Sample events are shown on below diagram.

 .. image:: img/evt_simple.svg